-So pages that are great resource pages based upon some measure of the quality of the links from those pages to other resources is something that could potentially boost the rankings of those pages.
+So pages that are great resource pages based upon some measure of the quality of the links from those pages to other resources could boost the rankings of those pages.

-In the book about Google by Steven Levy, we are told that Google values “Long Clicks” as a signal of quality.
+In the book about Google by Steven Levy, we are told that Google values “Long Clicks” as a quality signal.
 The patent does describe how Google might determine what a long click is, but doesn’t use it as a direct ranking signal.
 Instead, it uses Long Clicks to determine the quality of pages that link to many other pages that result in long clicks.
 Those pages would likely be good Hubs pages. 🙂

 Jon Kleinberg noticed one day that at certain times of the year, his email was filled with specific topics, such as around the time that midterms and final exams were going to happen, his emails would focus upon test-taking and extra office hours.

-He noticed that this kind of behavior happened on the Web as well, where certain topics would be triggered by different events, in blogs, in news, in search queries, and so on.
+He noticed that this kind of behavior happened on the Web as well, where different events would trigger certain topics, in blogs, in the news, in search queries, and so on.
 He looked at archives of things like presidential messages, for terms that would recur, and the events that triggered them, and started thinking of information in streams.

 When traffic goes through a network, it isn’t in a steady stream, but rather travels in bursts.
 Sometimes there are patterns to the bursts.
-Having a sense of hot topics, topics that have cooled off, others that may be seasonal or influenced by time of day or day of the week, could be useful.
+Having a sense of hot topics, topics that have cooled off, others that may be seasonal or influenced by the day or day of the week, could be useful.